 You may need a ramp length beyond what's offered for getting through front and back doors.
 When this is the case, consider a home access ramp with customizable length.
 There are two main types of exterior access ramps:

 When choosing an exterior access ramp, refer to local building codes.
-Also consult the Americans with Disabilities Act Standards for Accessibility.
+Also consult the Americans with Disabilities Act Standards for Accessibility or visit ADA.gov.

 Shop Mobility Improvements